hamoid/video_export_processing/README.md

 # Video Export for Processing

-This library interfaces with ffmpeg and makes it easy to export video files out of Processing.
+This library interfaces with FFmpeg and makes it easy to export video files out of Processing.

 ## Example